Netgate is offering COVID-19 aid for pfSense software users, learn more.

 The older ntop package has been replaced by ntopng.

-Due to the disk resource requirements of ntop and ntopng, it is not available on NanoBSD.
-It is also not recommended for systems that have low CPU or RAM.
+Due to the disk resource requirements of ntop and ntopng, it is not recommended for systems that have low CPU or RAM.

 Monitoring on Multiple Interfaces¶